rm-hull/luma.led_matrix/README.md

 ### Pre-requisites

-By default the SPI kernel driver is **NOT** enabled on the Raspberry Pi.
+By default, the SPI kernel driver is **NOT** enabled on the Raspberry Pi Raspian image.
 You can confirm whether it is enabled using the shell commands below:

     $ dmesg | grep spi
     [    3.769841] bcm2708_spi bcm2708_spi.0: master is unqueued, this is deprecated